catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

     <img src="./posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/6.png" height="400em" alt="img6">
 </p>

-Then i just use `setupds/s` then `dsdma` and still nothing.
-Then i just run setupds and simply test the sound ouput, the Native 16 bit output is working just fine.
+Then i just use `setupds/s` then `dsdma` and still nothing, then i just run setupds and simply test the sound output, the Native 16 bit output is working just fine.
 The SB mode is disabled or greyed out and the FM mode throw a error.

 <p align="center">